SnailCharger/davan690.github.io/_posts/2019-06-13-simple-report-outputs.md

 ---
 layout: post
-title: "What is nb.html?"
-subtitle: "Small data project outputs"
+title: "Small data project outputs"
 image: /img/hello_world.jpeg
-bigimg: /img/first-image1.pn
+bigimg: /img/first-image1.png
-permalink: test-notes.html
+permalink: small-project-formats.html
 ---

 I have been looking for a quick work-around for compiling my static site ([jekyll](https://jekyllrb.com/)).
 I thought that this would be a `nb.html` output produced for `RStudio`.
 THis is what I found...